How does the body react to CBD?

-Maintaining a healthy lifestyle while incorporating CBD into your routine is the best thing you can do to protect yourself from all forms of illness.
+Maintaining a healthy lifestyle is the best thing you can do to protect yourself from all forms of illness.

 Because CBD is made from high CBD and low THC hemp it makes it non-addictive.
 CBD does not stimulate the brains “pleasure hormone” dopamine system.